rajdakin/maze/docs/lang.md

 8. `%r`: reading time.
 Replaced by the color/bold/... reset (same as `%cm`, but better for syntax coloration).
 9. `%s`: translation time.
 Replaced by a string.
 10. `%y`: translation time, upper-case supported.
 Replaced by `yes` or `no`.

+## What about the level lang dictionaries?
+The difference between `lld` and `lgd` files is that in the `lld` files, the translation "state" starts with the lang ID.

+Also, there are some state that is automatically added:
+- Before all other states:
+  - ig
+  - levels
+  - lores
+- Before the translation key:
+  - [The level name]

+These are designed to be used only for levels.

 # What about that nanorc file?
 This file is a syntaxic coloration only supported by Nano.